InfiniteAddie/MazeOnFire/README.md

 2. Shifted order of neighbors checked for BFS to prioritize bottom right.
     - Queue is first in, first out (FIFO), so: down → right → left → up.
 3. Organized a few methods and comments.

+### 4:30 PM
+1. Fixed score assignments for A* (again).
+2. Formatted time elapsed to show 3 decimal places.